Admissions Requirements

 Meet with a DPET Advisor.

-Submit all required documentation by deadline for consideration.
+Submit all required documentation by the deadline for consideration.

 Caterpillar Dealer Service Technology Program - program

-The application deadline for consideration is February 1.
-All applicants to the program after the deadline will be considered for the next academic year.
+The application deadline for consideration is February 1 or until all openings are filled.
+Applicants to the program after the deadline will be considered for the next academic year.

 To be considered, each candidate must:

-Complete and return the application materials you’ll receive in the mail and send ICC an official copy of your high school transcript.
+Complete and return the application materials you’ll receive via email and send ICC an official copy of your high school transcript.

-Be accepted for sponsorship by a supporting Caterpillar dealership.
+Be accepted for sponsorship by a supporting Caterpillar dealership to be in the program.

 General Motors Automotive Service Educational Program (GM ASEP) - program

-Application deadline is April 1 to be considered for the following fall semester.
-Applications received after April 1 will be considered if openings occur prior to the start of the fall semester.
-Call (309) 694-5583 or (309) 694-5616 to request a GM ASEP packet.
+Complete ICC and GM ASEP applications and interview with a program advisor.
+Deadline is April 1 to be considered for the following fall semester.
+Applications received after April 1 will be considered if seats remain prior to the start of the fall semester.
+Application information is available at www.icc.edu/gm-asep.
+Call (309) 694-5583 or (309) 694-5510 for more information.

 Legal -Certificate Program - program